You shouldn’t buy (or sell) a home without getting a quality home inspection.

 So let’s get started!

-Finding a reliable home inspector takes a bit more work than a Google search.
+Finding a reliable and reputable home inspector takes a bit more work than a Google search.
 If you pick the first result you find, you might end up with an inspector who doesn’t really pay attention and misses important details.

 Here’s how to find a home inspector that’ll do a good job.